-4. How has the program/service area changed over the most recent five academic years and/or how is it expected to change within the next five years (i.e. growth, additional services, increased workload and reorganization) that warrants this position?
+Q8 How has the program/service area changed over the most recent five academic years and/or how is it expected to change within the next five years (i.e. growth, additional services, increased workload and reorganization) that warrants this position?
 Please use both quantitative and qualitative data including, but not limited to: enrollment and productivity data, staffing or other studies, surveys, volume of students or employees served, total comp time accrued, number of hourly/ intern/ volunteer/work-study, and services provided.
-(200 words or less) (Rubric Criteria 2)
+(200 words or less) (Rubric Criterion 2)

 Physics has grown and continues to grow.
-We are currently have 57 FTES in 2017 (we averaged 51 in 2015 and 41 in 2012).
-Most of this growth has been seen in the recently revamped PHYC 190/200/210 series (see Physics PR fig 5), which primarily serves engineering majors.
+We are averaging 57 FTES in 2019 (we averaged 51 in 2015 and 41 in 2012).
+Most of this growth has been seen in the recently revamped PHYC 190/200/210 series, which primarily serves engineering majors.
+We are now doing the same for PHYC 130/131 and already we have been able to open an extra section.
 According to institutional research data, the number of engineering majors has grown from 292 (Fall 2012) to 486 (Fall 2016), a 66% increase.
-This trend is likely to continue as it echoes a larger trend in both college majors and the job market^{1,2}.
+This trend is likely to continue as it echoes a larger trend in both college majors and the job market (references below)

-Physics (>50% FTES increase) and Engineering (>100% FTES increase) have enjoyed tremendous enrollment growth in the past five years (see graph for FTES data, Sp18
+Physics (>50% FTES increase) and Engineering (>100% FTES increase) have enjoyed tremendous enrollment growth in the past five years without losing efficiency.
+This means the total FTES brought in by all four disciplines has risen 25% total, posing new problems: